 For more information, please contact:

-r, Investor Relations
+ClearThink Investor Relations

 nyc@clearthink.capital

 Jason Wood, CEO

 jason@specificityinc.com

 Forward-Looking Statements Disclaimer:

 This press release contains forward-looking statements that can be identified by terminology such as "believes," "expects," "potential," "plans," "suggests," "may," "should," "could," "intends," or similar expressions.
 Many forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results to be materially different from any future results implied by such statements.
 Many factors are difficult to predict accurately and are generally beyond the Specificity's control.
 Forward-looking statements speak only as to the date they are made, and we do not undertake to update forward-looking statements to reflect circumstances or events that occur after the date the forward-looking statements are made.